 Consumer IoT

-Consumer IoT devices are designed for personal or household use and aim to provide users convenience, entertainment, and wellness.
+Consumer IoT devices cater to personal and household needs, offering convenience, entertainment, and wellness.
 Some examples of consumer IoT devices are smart home appliances, wearable devices, fitness trackers, smart TVs, and more.
-These devices can communicate with each other and the user’s smartphone or other devices and can be controlled remotely or through voice commands.
-Consumer IoT devices can also collect and analyze data about the user’s preferences, habits, and health and provide personalized recommendations or feedback.
+These devices interconnect and can be remotely controlled.
+They also gather user data for personalized insights.

 Some benefits of consumer IoT devices are: